How to create a website with WordPress in 2021

 Step 3: Secure connection website (SSL / HTTPS)

 A secure connection is super important to have these days.
 It has even become mandatory due to the General Data Protection Regulation (AVG) when personal data is entered or stored through your website.

-With a secure connection you prevent malicious persons from reading the traffic of your website.
-This is because a connection goes through HTTPS, which is an encrypted connection.
-With an HTTP connection everything that is sent between the browser and a visitor can be read by third parties.
-Of course this is not possible, but with certain tricks it is possible.
+With a secure connection, you prevent malicious persons from reading the traffic of your website.
+This is because a relationship goes through HTTPS, which is an encrypted connection.
+With an HTTP connection, everything that is sent between the browser and a visitor can be read by third parties.
+Of course, this is not possible, but with certain tricks, it is possible.

 So we need an encrypted connection.
-Even if you don’t process personal data and only have a form on your website I can only recommend it.
+Even if you don’t process personal data and only have a form on your website, I recommend it.